eunsookim1/LightBnB/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Migrations
+The folder contains **schema.sql** file which creates database `lightbnb` and switches into the database.

+## Seeds
+Contains seed data for the tables in the **schema.sql** file.

+## 1_queries
+These are some sample queries to run for the `lightbnb` database.

+### all_my_reservations.sql
+Shows all the reservations for a certain user under the user's id, limits the results to 10.
+### average_duration.sql
+Selects the average duration of all reservations.

+### most_visited_cities.sql
+Selects the most visited cities from the database with the name of the city and the number of reservations for the city.

+### property_listings_by_city.sql
+Shows all the details of the properties located in Vancouver and the average rating for individual property.
+The orders are from cheapest rates to most expensive.
+There will be 10 results as there is a limit of 10 with the rating 4 or higher.

+### user_login.sql.sql
+Selects id, name, email and password of a given user from the database with the email address 'tristanjacobs@gmail.com'.